mongodb-developer/laravel-openai-vector-search/README.md

 ## Backend Setup (Laravel)

-Navigate to the backend directory:
+Navigate to the cloned directory:

 ```
 cd laravel-openai-vector-search